Wage and Hour

-Wage and Hour Disputes Attorney in Los Angeles California.
+Wage and Hour Disputes Attorneys in Los Angeles California

 If you’ve have unpaid wages from your employer, or if you’ve been the victim of wage theft, lost or missing wages, or were unfairly paid at work, the wage and hour attorneys at Rastegar Law Group have over 100 years of combined experience collecting lost or unpaid wages for our clients in California.
 Contact our unpaid wages lawyers today for a free and confidential consultation.
 We charge no fee unless we recover for you.